BrightspaceUI/core/components/list/README.md

 ## d2l-list-content

 The `d2l-list-content` provides additional consistent layout for primary and secondary text in item content.
-It may be used with or without the `illustration` and `action` slots.
+It may be used with or without the `illustration` and `action` slots mentioned above.

 ![List](./screenshots/list-item-content.png?raw=true)